 If four criteria are satisfied, CDD displays the text "Satisfied".
 If three are satisfied, CDD displays the text "One Violation".
 If fewer than three are satisfied, CDD displays the text "Violated".
 Technically the rule is violated if there are any violations, however sometimes there is value in distinguishing between one violation and more than one violation.
 For more information, see Lipinski et al.

 The logarithm of the distribution coefficient.
-Whereas the partition coefficient (logP) refers to the ratio of unionized forms, this distribution coefficient (LogD) takes the concentration ratio of all ionized and unionized forms of the compound into account.
+This distribution coefficient logD() takes the concentration ratio of all ionized and unionized forms of the compound into account.
 LogD values in the CDD Vault are calculated for pH7.4.
 For more details on the algorithm used, see ChemAxon's website.

 Predicted aqueous solubility at pH 7.4.
 The solubility of a molecule is the concentration in equilibrium with the solid phase that is dissolved into the solution.
 ChemAxon’s aqueous solubility predictor uses a fragment-based method that identifies different structural fragments in the molecule and calculates their solubility contribution.
 The implementation is based on this paper.